Tilted dipolar bosons in the quasi-two-dimensional regime: From liquid stripes to droplets

-At high enough values of the tilting and for a tight confinement along the $z$-axis, the system is expected to host either an unmodulated state, or a striped state~\cite{staudinger23:PRA,aleksandrova_2024_PRA}.
-In order to find the lowest energy state, we perform a variational minimization of Eq.~\ref{energy} for two different ansatz.
+At high enough values of the tilting and for a tight confinement along the $z$-axis, the system is expected to host either an unmodulated state, or a striped state as its ground state~\cite{staudinger23:PRA,aleksandrova_2024_PRA}.
+Even if a triangular state or a honeycomb state can appear as the ground state of a system of dipoles in a flattened geometry for a given range of densities and scattering lengths~\cite{zhang19,zhang21,cinti2025}, we argue in the Appendix~\ref{sec:triangular}) that this is not the case for the parameters considered in our work.
+Thus, in order to find the lowest energy state, we perform a variational minimization of Eq.~\ref{energy} for two different ansatz.
 These are the senoidal ansatz

 with $A$, $k$ and $\sigma_z$ variational parameters, and the gaussian ansatz

 where the variational parameters are $L_y$, $\sigma_y$ and $\sigma_z$.
 In both expressions, $L_y$ is the length of the unit cell in the $y$-axis ($L_y = 2 \pi / k$ for the senoidal ansatz), $n_{\rm 2D} = \frac{N}{L_x L_y}$ is the 2D density and the normalization ensures that $N = \int_{-L_x/2}^{L_x/2} \int_{-L_y/2}^{L_y/2} \int_{-\infty}^{\infty} d{\bf r} \abs{\psi_{\rm S, G}({\bf r})}^2$.
 The senoidal ansatz converges to an unmodulated state in the limit $A \rightarrow 0$, meaning that with these wave functions we can account for an unmodulated state, a phase coherent, striped state and a highly incoherent striped state.